|

 If you haven't already done so, please read the Home page

-It's a Pro Tem...
+If It's a Pro Tem...
 The courtroom staff may announce that there is a "temporary judge."
 A temporary judge could be a retired judge doing some part time work, or it could be a Pro Tem - a lawyer filling-in for the day.
 If it is the latter, they will ask you to sign a waiver (they might pass it around the courtroom, on a clipboard, for everyone to sign), and you can get rid of that Pro Tem by simply refusing to sign the waiver.
 Or, if you have already signed it, you can withdraw your waiver.
-You don't need to use up your one Peremptory Challenge on him.
+You don't need to use up your one Peremptory Challenge (described below - see the big heading) on him.
 But it can be tricky.
-Here is one defendant's story about dealing with a Pro Tem judge:
+Here is one defendant's story about dealing with a Pro Tem judge at arraignment:

 pre-emptory) Fight